aerospike-community/aerospike-linqpad-driver/README.md

 -   Commit – Commits the associated MRT.
 It handles the “In-Doubt” retry logic.
 -   Abort – Aborts the associated MRT (i.e., rollback)

-Calling “CreateTransaction” which will return a ATransaction object which acts like a namespace object.
+Calling “CreateTransaction” which will return an ATransaction object which acts like a namespace object.
 All the extension APIs (e.g., Get, Put, CopyRecods, Import, etc.) can be used with MRT with no effort.

 Like always if you wish to use the Aerospike native API you can at any time.
 The default policies for the Extension MRT “set” or “namespace” will be properly enabled to support native MRTs.